Yuli Gurriel Player Props: Marlins vs. Royals

 Yuli Gurriel At The Plate

-- In 68.4% of his 38 games this season, Gurriel has picked up at least one hit.
-He's also had 11 multi-hit games.

-- He has hit a home run in three games this season (7.9%), homering in 1.9% of his chances at the plate.
+- He has gone deep in 7.7% of his games this year, and 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.